Improving Oil Spill Response for the Bay

 Oil Spill Planning

-Since the Cosco Busan oil spill in 2007, Baykeeper has represented the environmental non-governmental organization (NGO) community in oil spill response planning.
-Baykeeper is the only nonprofit engaged with the US Coast Guard Area Committee, the Technical Advisory Committee for the state's Office of Spill Prevention and Response, the San Francisco Harbor Safety Committee and an advisory panel for the Farallon National Marine Sanctuary on oil spill technologies, as well as in numerous drills and exercises.
+Since the Cosco Busan container ship spilled 53,000 gallons of oil into San Francisco Bay in November 2007, Baykeeper has represented the environmental community in oil spill response planning.
+Baykeeper is the lead nonprofit engaged with the US Coast Guard Area Committee, the Technical Advisory Committee for the state's Office of Spill Prevention and Response, and the San Francisco Harbor Safety Committee, as well as in numerous on-the-water drills and exercises.

-Baykeeper issued its own report on oil spill reform needs and helped draft a suite of companion oil spill response bills that were passed by the state legislature in 2008.
-More recently, Baykeeper sponsored Assemblymember Jared Huffman's AB 1112 to increase OSPR funding to carry out its mandates.
+Baykeeper helped draft a suite of companion oil spill response bills that were considered by the state legislature in 2008, and eight bills were passed and signed into law.
+In 2011, Baykeeper sponsored a bill passed by the legislature that increased funding for the state’s Office of Oil Spill Prevention and Response, to allow the agency to carry out its mandates.
 Read more about recent oil spill legislation.

 Baykeeper's Top Priorities for Local Oil Spill Policy Reform